SichangHe/curriculum_vitae/src/work_experiences/index.md

         *Kotlin* for federated learning.
     - Developed a demo to use Django servers to spawn and manage Flower servers in separate background processes on demand.
+- Learned and practiced mobile development, federated learning, and back-end development.
+    - Learned Android development.
+    - Learned to use the Kotlin programming language.
+    - Learned the ideas and practices of federated learning using FLower.
+    - Practiced back-end development using Django REST Framework.

 ### Independent network research project (2023/04 - )